What is malware? Everything you need to know about viruses, trojans and malicious software | ZDNet

 Exploiting the infrastructure of the system in this way allows the attackers to create hidden files and folders or create scripts they can use to compromise systems, connect to networks and eventually command and control servers, providing a means of stealthily conducting activity.

 The very nature of fileless malware means not only is it difficult to detect, but difficult to protect against by some forms of antivirus software.
-But ensuring that systems are patched, up to date and restricted users from adopting admin privileges can help.
+But ensuring that systems are patched, up to date, and restricted users from adopting admin privileges can help.

 Do only Windows PCs get malware?

-There was a time when many naively believed that it was only Microsoft Windows systems which could fall victim to malware.
+There was a time when many naively believed that it was only Microsoft Windows systems that could fall victim to malware.
 After all, malware and viruses had concentrated on these, the most common computer systems, while those which used other operating systems were free of its grasp.
-But while malware still remains a challenge for Windows systems - especially those running older, even obsolete versions of the OS - malware is far from exclusive to Microsoft PCs
+But while malware still remains a challenge for Windows systems -- especially those running older, even obsolete versions of the OS -- malware is far from exclusive to Microsoft PCs

 Mac malware

 For many years, a myth persisted that Macs were completely immune to malicious infections.
-Over the course of the 90s there were some forms of malware which did infect Macs, despite primarily being designed for Windows systems.
+Over the course of the 90s, there were some forms of malware that did infect Macs, despite primarily being designed for Windows systems.
 The likes of Concept and Laroux were about to infect Macs using Microsoft office programs.

-However, by the mid-00s, attackers had started building forms of malware specifically designed to target Apple Macs and now, while Windows machines bare the brunt of computer and laptop based malware attacks, Macs are now regular targets for cybercrime.
+However, by the mid-00s, attackers had started building forms of malware specifically designed to target Apple Macs, and now, while Windows machines bear the brunt of computer and laptop based malware attacks, Macs are now regular targets for cybercrime.

-It's now normal for Backdoors trojans, compromised software downloads and ransomware attacks targeting Mac systems to be uncovered by cybersecurity researchers.
+It's now normal for Backdoors trojans, compromised software downloads, and ransomware attacks targeting Mac systems to be uncovered by cybersecurity researchers.

 What is mobile malware?

-If there's a type of malware which can infect computers - be it a trojan, ransomware, or pop-up adware - then criminals have been working on built from the ground up forms of malware which can carry out the same tasks on smartphones.
+If there's a type of malware which can infect computers -- be it a trojan, ransomware, or pop-up adware -- then criminals have been working on forms of malware that can carry out the same tasks on smartphones.

 The amount of data carried on mobile devices makes them an even more valuable target for hackers, particularly if a sophisticated hacking group, or a state-backed espionage operation is looking to compromise a particular target for the purposes of spying.

-The inherent abilities of a smartphone mean its ultimately possible, with the use of the right malware, for those groups to physically locate targets or even listen into conversations and take photos of them using the microphone and camera capabilities built into phones.
+The inherent abilities of a smartphone mean it's ultimately possible, with the use of the right malware, for those groups to physically locate targets or even listen into conversations and take photos of them using the microphone and camera capabilities built into phones.

+Also: Online security 101: Tips for protecting your privacy from hackers and spies

-Unfortunately, many people still don't realise their mobile phone is something which can fall victim to cyber attacks - although they can be protected by good user practice and mobile antivirus software.
+Unfortunately, many people still don't realise their mobile phone is something that can fall victim to cyber attacks -- although they can be protected by good user practice and mobile antivirus software.

 What is Android malware?

-Android phones with suffer the majority of malware attacks on smartphones, with Google's larger share of the mobile market and the open nature of the ecosystem making it an attractive target for cybercriminals.
+Android phones suffer the majority of malware attacks on smartphones, with Google's larger share of the mobile market and the open nature of the ecosystem making it an attractive target for cybercriminals.

 Attackers can infect their targets by tricking them into downloading malicious applications from third-party stores and malware has often found its way into the official Google Play application market place.

-These malicious apps are often designed to look like original useful tools or games, or in some cases, mimic legitimate apps outright - as demonstrated by a fake version of WhatsApp which was downloaded over a million times.
+These malicious apps are often designed to look like original useful tools or games or in some cases mimic legitimate apps outright -- as demonstrated by a fake version of WhatsApp, which was downloaded over a million times.

 However, while the Google Play store has been used by hackers to distribute Android malware, more sophisticated campaigns will socially engineer selected targets into downloading malware for the purposes of espionage onto their device.